nrfconnect/sdk-nrfxlib/nrf_security/doc/configuration.rst

 PSA driver support
 ******************

-To enable Nordic Security Module with the PSA driver support, set the :kconfig:`CONFIG_NRF_SECURITY` Kconfig option along with additional configuration options, as described in :ref:`nrf_security_driver_config`.
+To enable Nordic Security Module with the PSA driver support, set the :kconfig:option:`CONFIG_NRF_SECURITY` Kconfig option along with additional configuration options, as described in :ref:`nrf_security_driver_config`.

 The PSA driver support requires using PSA Crypto APIs.